cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ### New COSE Algorithms

 IANA is requested to add the following entries to the COSE Algorithms Registry.
-The following completed registration templates are provided as described in RFC9053 and RFC9054.
+The following completed registration templates are provided as described in RFC 9053 and RFC 9054.

 #### ML-DSA-44